sevkar/dema-test/README.md

 - Add integration tests for the pipeline
 - Optimize the pipeline for large datasets
 __(current implementation works for relatively small datasets, work with raw data should be done in chunks)__
+- Add `analytics` schema to create customized views and tables for analytics purposes
+- Assuming pipeline will be run on a regular basis, add `cron` scheduler
+- to the flow and download data for the last period from the source